 We’re going to be snarky for a second.
 Chimichurri is, by definition, a sauce.
-So to say “chimichurri sauce” is sort of like saying “Tuna Melt Sandwich” or “Frosted Flakes cereal.”
-Imagine the time you’ll save not adding those extra five letters each time you say “chimichurri” in conjunction with grilled steak, chicken, salmon, pork, shrimp, or anything else you can drizzle or douse with this fetching green sauce.
-What’s more subjective than the naming convention of this traditional sauce is the ingredient list.
-Or rather, the proportions of said ingredients in this chimichurri recipe.
-While some chimichurris call for a 1:1 ratio of vinegar to oil, others, like this one, dare to tilt things in favor of being more acidic.
-The line you choose to walk depends in part on whether you intend to use it as a marinade or drizzling sauce as well as your tolerance for tang.
-So try it as-is.
-Then, if need be, tweak it and try, try again.
-And then let us know what you think.
+So to say “chimichurri sauce” is a little redundant.
+Sort of like saying “Tuna Melt Sandwich” or “Frosted Flakes cereal.”
+Imagine the time you’ll save in your life not adding those extra five letters each time you say “chimichurri” in conjunction with grilled steak, chicken, salmon, pork, shrimp, or anything else you can drizzle or douse with this fetching green sauce!

 - Quick Glance